Tony Horton (baseball): Career

-was a curious season for Horton.
+was a difficult season for Horton.
 He batted .269 with 17 home runs and 59 RBI in a season full of ups and downs.
-On May 24 of that year in the second game of a doubleheader, he hit three home runs in an 8–7 loss to the New York Yankees but was reportedly upset about not hitting a fourth.
-Exactly one month later, again against the Yankees and in the first game of another doubleheader, he fouled off a “folly floater” from Steve Hamilton.
+On May 24 of that year in the second game of a doubleheader, he hit three home runs in an 8–7 loss to the New York Yankees but was upset about not hitting a fourth.
+One month later, again against the Yankees and in the first game of another doubleheader, he fouled off a “folly floater” from Steve Hamilton.
 He asked for another "Folly Floater," Hamilton threw it and Horton again popped it foul behind home plate, but this time into Thurman Munson's mitt for an out.
-An embarrassed Horton crawled back into the dugout.
+An embarrassed Horton went back into the dugout.

 On July 2, Horton hit for the cycle in a 10–9 victory over the Baltimore Orioles.
 His playing career ended unexpectedly on August 28, after he took himself out in the fifth inning of the second game of a doubleheader against the California Angels.
-He was treated and recovered, but the stress of professional baseball forced him to leave the game prematurely; he had played his last game three months shy of his 26th birthday.
+After the game at his hotel, he attempted suicide by cutting his wrists, but was treated and recovered.
+The stress of professional baseball forced him to leave the game prematurely; he had played his last game three months shy of his 26th birthday.
 His manager, Alvin Dark, in his 1980 book When in Doubt, Fire the Manager, would call Horton's sudden exit “the most sorrowful incident I was ever involved in, in my baseball career.”

 In his career, Horton batted .268 with 76 home runs and 297 RBI in 636 games played.
 His early exit from the game has often been tied to Indian lore with the Curse of Rocky Colavito.